-- 1.1 To extend support offered in the LG(R)A targeted at community organisations. - 1.2 To support the development and sustain the existence of community organisations in the Ruapehu District by providing more assistance than is statutorily required. - 1.3 To clarify liability of preschools, kohanga reo, marae, plunkets, community organisations that benefit the community and churches for service charges.
+- 1.1 To extend support offered in the LG(R)A targeted at community organisations. - 1.2 To support the development and sustain the existence of community organisations in the Ruapehu District by providing more assistance than is statutorily required. - 1.3 To clarify liability of preschools, kohanga reo, marae, plunkets, community organisations that benefit the community and churches for service charges. - 1.4 This Policy targets the following community outcome contained in Council's Wellbeing Framework: - (a) Our local communities are thriving and enabled to pursue their aspirations. - 1.5 This Policy targets the following goal contained in Council's Wellbeing Framework: - (a) Council encourages initiatives that promote social connection and self-determination.

-- 2.1 This Policy addresses the extent of remissions available to pre-schools, kohanga reo, marae, plunkets, community organisations that benefit the community and churches in the District.
-This Policy clarifies liability for groups listed under Schedule 1 (Part 1(4) (6) (9) and (12)).
+2.1 This Policy addresses the extent of remissions available to pre-schools, kohanga reo, marae, plunkets, community organisations that benefit the community and churches in the District.
+This Policy clarifies liability for groups listed under Schedule 1 (Part 1(4) (6) (9) (12) and (21)).
 Other fully non-rateable properties are liable according to the LG(R)A for relevant service charges contained within the FIS.

-- 2.2 This Policy targets Outcomes:

-- (a) Safe and Secure Living